pedestrianlove/CSC_Analysis_Note/README.md

 2. A working TeX distribution that supports XeTex.

 ## Quest
-1. Write your own LaTeX source in the "src" folder.
+1. Write your own LaTeX source in the "src" folder. (according to "original.pdf" under the "pdf" folder)
 2. Type "make" in terminal in order to output to the "pdf" folder.